efuzy/efuzy/docs/src/pages/style/dark-mode.md

 ## What it does

 1. It sets a default dark background for the pages (that you can easily override through CSS with the `body.body--dark` selector)
-2. All Quasar components with a `dark` property will have it automatically set to `true`.
+2. All Efuzy components with a `dark` property will have it automatically set to `true`.
 No need to do it manually.

 The auto-detection works by looking at `prefers-color-scheme: dark` media query and is dynamic.
-If the client browser/platform switches to/from Dark mode while your app is running, it will also update Quasar's Dark mode (if Dark mode is set to `auto`).
+If the client browser/platform switches to/from Dark mode while your app is running, it will also update Efuzy's Dark mode (if Dark mode is set to `auto`).

 ## How to use it

-You can easily switch between Dark mode and light mode (which is default) through the [Dark Plugin](/quasar-plugins/dark).
+You can easily switch between Dark mode and light mode (which is default) through the [Dark Plugin](/efuzy-plugins/dark).

 ## How to style your app